Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 **Paper**    | W    | D     | L
 **Scissors** | L    | W     | D

+The above SW Chart doesn't really make any sense to the average person.
+So another relabelling is needed.
+What's the most neutral way to name categories?
+With numbers of course!
-As you can see, this doesn’t really make any sense.
-So relabeling again so that the weapons have numbers as names:
+So relabelling the weapons to have numbers as names:

 X     | 1 | 2 | 3
 ----- | - | - | -